aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1460-Evaluating Unsupervised Learning Models.md

 ## Model Evaluation

-When you talk about validating or evaluating a machine learning model, it’s important to know that the validation techniques employed not only help in measuring performance, but also go a long way in helping you understand your model on a deeper level.
-This is the reason why a significant amount of time is devoted to the process of result validation and model evaluation while building a machine-learning model.
+When you talk about validating or evaluating a machine learning model, it’s essential to know that the validation techniques employed not only help in measuring performance but also go a long way in helping you understand your model on a deeper level.
+This is why much time is devoted to the process of result validation and model evaluation while building a machine-learning model.

-Result validation is a very crucial step as it ensures that our model gives good results not just on the training data but, more importantly, on the live or test data as well.
+Result validation is crucial as it ensures that our model gives good results not just on the training data but, more importantly, on the live or test data.

 ## How is evaluation here different from supervised learning?

-In case of supervised learning, evaluation is mostly done by measuring the performance metrics such as accuracy, precision, recall, AUC, etc. on the training set and the holdout sets.
+In the case of supervised learning, evaluation is done mainly by measuring the performance metrics, such as accuracy, precision, recall, AUC, etc., on the training and the holdout sets.
 Such performance metrics help in deciding model viability.
 Then we may tune the hyper parameters and repeat the same process till we achieve the desired performance.

-However, in case of unsupervised learning, the process is not very straightforward as we do not have the ground truth (the labels).
-In the absence of labels, it is very diﬃcult to identify how results can be validated.
+However, in the case of unsupervised learning, the process is not very straightforward as we do not have the ground truth (the labels).
+In the absence of labels, it is very diﬃcult to validate our results.

-It is thus overall difficult to evaluate the quality of an unsupervised algorithm due to the absence of an explicit goodness metric as used in supervised learning.
+Thus, it is difficult to evaluate the quality of an unsupervised algorithm due to the absence of an explicit goodness metric, unlike supervised learning.

 ### Existing Domain Knowledge

-Let’s say we have a problem at hand to **cluster different songs in Spotify together on the basis of genres, to create different playlists**.
+Let’s say we have a problem at hand to **cluster different songs in Spotify together based on genres to create playlists**.
 After our work is done, how do we know it is good enough?

-We can verify the results of our clustering exercise through our existing knowledge of the data (for example, knowing that genre A and genre B of music are similar so if those clusters are located near, it should be correct).
+We can verify the results of our clustering exercise through our existing knowledge of the data (for example, knowing that genre A and genre B of music are similar, so if those clusters are close together, it should be correct).

 But what if we don’t have such prior knowledge of our data?
-What if the data isn’t even labelled (as is the case in many real-life clustering cases)?
+What if the data isn’t even labeled (as is the case in many real-life clustering cases)?
 Even if it is, what if these labels are initially meaningless to us?
-There are plenty of artists that we’ve never even heard of, and if we’re trying to group thousands of tracks then it’s clearly impractical to manually verify every cluster.
-In these cases, we need some kind of mathematical measure for how ‘successful’ our clustering has been.
+There are plenty of artists we’ve never even heard of, and if we’re trying to group thousands of tracks, then it’s impractical to verify every cluster manually.
+In these cases, we need some mathematical measure for how ‘successful’ our clustering has been.

 ### Example

-Coming back to our objective of creating clusters on the basis of genres for Spotify playlists.
-We have learned a number of clustering algorithms till now so we can try each of them out to create clusters.
+Returning to our objective of creating clusters based on genres for Spotify playlists, we have learned several clustering algorithms till now, so we can try each of them out to create clusters.

-So let’s say we implemented 4 algorithms -
+So let’s say we implemented four algorithms -

 Algo 1: Hierarchical Agglomerative Clustering with ward linkage